FAMILIARIZE YOURSELF WITH THE UNDERGRADUATE STUDIES CATALOG

 Under a Leave of Absence, students are allowed three semesters to earn no credit in which they are still an active student; if you do not return in or by the fourth semester, you are made Inactive.
 If you choose to return after that fourth semester has lapsed, your requirements will be those in place at the time you return, NOT at the time you left.
-If you are planning to separate from the College, whether temporarily or permanently, familiarize yourself with the Leave of Absence/Separation policy.
+If you are planning to separate from the University, whether temporarily or permanently, familiarize yourself with the Leave of Absence/Separation policy.

 USE YOUR ELECTIVES WISELY.